Reconstruction of surfaces with ordinary singularities from their silhouettes: Singularities of surfaces and their contours and silhouettes

 The \emph{silhouette} is the projection of the contour, and hence it is the union of the \emph{singular image}~$W \subset \p^2$, the projection of the singular locus, and of the \emph{proper silhouette}~$B \subset \p^2$, the projection of the proper contour.
 If the surface is smooth, the proper contour and the proper silhouette are, respectively, what in algebraic geometry are called the \emph{ramification locus} and the \emph{branching locus} of the projection $S \longrightarrow \p^2$ (see \cite[Section~3.1]{Ciliberto2011}).

 In our work, we consider surfaces~$S \subset \p^3$ with ordinary singularities (see \cite[Definition~7]{Mezzetti1997} and \cite[Section~2.1]{Ciliberto2011}).
-Surfaces with \emph{ordinary singularities} are surfaces whose only singularities are self-intersection curves (double curves), self-intersection triple points and pinch points (see Figure~\ref{figure:general_singularities}).
-Moreover, we our object of investigation will be good projections $S \longrightarrow \p^2$.
-A \emph{good projection} is a linear map $S \longrightarrow \p^2$ where $S$ has ordinary singularities and such that: \begin{enumerate} \item the restriction of the projection to the contour is injective, except for at most finitely many points; \item the proper contour is smooth, and the proper silhouette has at most nodes and ordinary cusps; \item the line through the center of projection and a point in the proper contour intersects $S$ with multiplicity exactly 2 at that point, except for preimages of cusps and singular points on the surface; \item the singular image has only nodes and ordinary triple points ($D_4$ singularities), the latter arising as images of spatial triple points; \item the singular image and the proper silhouette meet either transversally, or tangentially with order~$2$ at smooth points; in particular, we ask pinch points to be mapped to transversal intersections. \end{enumerate}
+Surfaces with \emph{ordinary singularities} are surfaces whose only singularities are self-intersection curves (double curves), self-intersection triple points and pinch points (see \Cref{figure:general_singularities}).
+Notice that, in particular, these surfaces cannot be tangent developables (this will be useful in the proof of \Cref{proposition:projection_good}).
+Moreover, our object of investigation will be good projections $S \longrightarrow \p^2$.
+A \emph{good projection} is a linear map $S \longrightarrow \p^2$ where $S$ has ordinary singularities and such that: \begin{enumerate} \item the restriction of the projection to the contour is injective, except for at most finitely many points; \item the proper contour~$R$ is smooth, and the proper silhouette~$B$ has at most nodes and ordinary cusps; \item the line through the center of projection and a point in the proper contour~$R$ intersects~$S$ with multiplicity exactly~$2$ at that point, except for preimages of cusps and singular points on the surface; \item the singular image~$W$ has only nodes and ordinary triple points ($D_4$ singularities), the latter arising as images of spatial triple points; \item the singular image~$W$ and the proper silhouette~$B$ meet either transversally, or tangentially with order~$2$ at smooth points; in particular, we ask pinch points to be mapped to transversal intersections. \end{enumerate}

 We remark that the assumptions on the singularities of the surfaces are satisfied if the surfaces are general projections of smooth surfaces (see \cite[Theorem~8]{Mezzetti1997}).